 Sensory-friendly performances are designed to create a welcoming environment for individuals with autism spectrum disorder and other individuals with sensory sensitivities.
 Accommodations for this performance include keeping the theatre lights dimmed, providing extra space between patrons, freedom to vocalize and move/switch seats, and allowing patrons to exit and enter during the performance.
-While this performance has a fluid atmosphere, it is open to the general public and can be a learning opportunity regarding the typical theatre experience.
+This service provides a relaxed and accepting atmosphere.
+Although these performances are adapted specifically to accommodate for patrons with sensory sensitivities, the general public is welcome to attend.

 Accommodations for Sensory Friendly Performance Typically include